 I worked on the level design (editing, creation and building) and 3D design (creation of models and textures) of the game Bloodknight.

-I have been working with Unity for about 5 years and thus have a proficient knowledge of this engine and the C# language.
-VSCode is my IDE of choice.
+I have been working with Unity since 2012 and thus have a proficient knowledge of this engine and the C# language.

 Game design – Early conception, look & feel, narrative design, game mechanics.

 Accessibility – Sign & feedback, UI & UX, user testing.

-Software – Unity, Adobe Creative Suite, Autodesk 3ds Max.
+Software – Unity, Adobe Creative Suite, Autodesk 3ds Max, Jira.